innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ### Kubernetes as the Core Platform

 Kubernetes has solidified its position as a cornerstone of modern infrastructure due to its scalability, resilience, and cost-effectiveness.
 It is not just a tool but a foundation for innovative platforms.
 Companies that master Kubernetes, especially by developing their own distributions, gain a significant advantage in resource management and operational efficiency, which are critical for fostering innovation.
+According to a [recent pure storage survey](https://portworx.com/wp-content/uploads/2024/06/The-Voice-of-Kubernetes-Experts-Report-2024.pdf), among 527 seasoned entreprise experts from companies larger 500 employees:

+- 91% have at least two years of Kubernetes experience.
+- 56% have over 4 years.
+- 80% plan to build most of their new applications on cloud native platforms over the next 5 years;
+- 86% build their cloud native platforms in hybrid cloud environments
+- 54% are running AI/ML workloads on Kubernetes, 72% run databases, and 67% run analytics
+- 58% will migrate some of their VMs to Kubernetes management by using technologies like KubeVirt;
+- 65% plan to migrate their VMs within the next two years
+- 96% currently have a platform engineering function

 ### Leveraging Google Cloud